cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/admin_guide/plugin/collector.md

 Using _**Collector Plugins**_ in the SpaceONE marketplace, users can easily collect Cloud resources from various cloud providers.

-Plugins are offered on both _Private Repositories_ and the _Official SpaceONE Marketplace_.
+Plugins are offered by both choices below :
+* _Private Repositories_
+* _Official SpaceONE Marketplace_

 ![](/docs/using_spaceone_console/admin_guide/plugin/collector_img/collector_01.png)